liapatiso95-ctrl/character-sheet/feats.md

 **Flustering Strike.** When you hit a creature with an attack roll, you can attempt to fluster the target.
 The target must succeed on a Wisdom saving throw (DC 8 plus the ability modifier of the score increased by this feat and your Proficiency Bonus) or have Disadvantage on saving throws until the end of your next turn.
 You can use this benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

+\page
+{{pageNumber,auto}}

+### Familiar Friend
+You gain the following benefits.

+**Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

+**Faithful Companion.** You always have the *Find Familiar* spell prepared.
+Intelligence, Wisdom, or Charisma is your spellcasting ability for this spell (choose when you select this feat).
+You can cast it once without a spell slot or Material components, and you regain the ability to cast it in this way when you finish a Long Rest.
+You can also cast the spell using any spell slots you have.

+**Fortified Familiar.** When you cast the *Find Familiar* spell, your familiar's Hit Point maximum and current Hit Points are increased by an amount equal to twice your character level.

+**Helpful Friend.** When you make an ability check using a skill in which you have proficiency while your familiar is within 5 feet of you, you gain Advantage on the check.
+You can use this benefit a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 ### Fey Touched
 Your exposure to the Feywild's magic has changed you, granting you the following benefits:

 **Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.

 **Fey Magic.** Choose one level 1 spell from the Divination or Enchantment school of magic.
 You always have that spell and the Misty Step spell prepared.
 You can cast each of these spells without expending a spell slot.
 Once you cast either spell in this way, you can't cast that spell in this way again until you finish a Long Rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells' spellcasting ability is the ability increased by this feat.

 ### Fighting Initiate
 Your martial training has helped you develop a particular style of fighting.